mkorchuck/martakorczak.com/content/research/_index.md

 Nottingham Interdisciplinary Centre for Economic and Political Research (NICEP) 2024 conference<br>IX Hurwicz Workshop on Mechanism Design Theory in Warsaw<br>UniCatt Political Economy Research Day in Milan
 </span>

-#### Do High-Stakes Exams Deter Women From Studying Further?<br>Lessons From Economics PhD Programs
+#### Is Your Faculty All Male Because of Tenure Requirements?<br>Experimental Evidence From Economics Job Market Candidates
-<span style="font-size:0.8em;"> with [Christina Sarah Hauser](https://sites.google.com/view/christinasarahhauser)\
+<span style="font-size:0.8em;"> with [Maria Cubel](https://sites.google.com/site/mariacubel/home) and [Christina Sarah Hauser](https://sites.google.com/view/christinasarahhauser)\
-*Preregistered #162862 on AsPredicted.org*</span> \
-<span style="font-size:0.65em;">[draft coming soon]</span> \
-<span style="font-size:0.8em;"> We constructed a survey targeted to master students at Economics departments in Italy in which we ask about the preferences towards a course assessment during a hypothetical Ph.D. program (the weight 100% put on exams or 50% on exams and 50% on research proposal).
-Among other outcomes, we estimate a "willingness-to-pay" in the foregone amount of scholarship for a given type of assessment. </span> \
-<span style="font-size:0.65em;"> Presented at:\
-Behavioral and Experimental Economics Network (BEEN) workshop, University of Turin </span>
+<span style="font-size:0.8em;"> We investigate the effect of tenure requirements on the supply of female candidates for academic positions in Economics.<br>Economic research is known for having a “leaky pipeline”: Despite high early-stage academic achievements, only few women reach tenured positions.<br>Within a hypothetical choice experiment, we aim to quantify the willingness of PhD candidates in economics to give up salary, low teaching loads, or prestigious positions for jobs
+with less stringent tenure requirements.<br>We hypothesize that high publication requirements for tenure deter female economists from pursuing a career in academia.
+Our findings aim to inform policies to retain female talent in academia </span>

 #### Loss of capital status: does it matter for a city's development?
 <span style="font-size:0.8em;">Exploiting the administrative reform in Poland in 1999, I aim to examine the impact of losing the status of a regional capital on a set of socio-economic outcomes.
 Using a novel dataset on circa 800 municiplities in Poland, I aim to build a synthetic diff-in-diff model to estimate the effects causally. </span> \